appseconnect/docs/_posts/Transformation/Mapping Techniques/Use-case/2019-02-28-using-lookups-for-value-exchange.md

 Click Here to know more (Mapping trouble shooting link).

 ## Frequency of Use
-The user can implement rendering when required for any touchpoint.
+The user can implement lookup mapping when required for any connection/touchpoint.
+[Cliok here](http://127.0.0.1:4000/transformation/troubleshooting/#troubleshooting-process-for-scenario-3) for lookup related troubleshooting.

 ## Assumptions
 Not Applicable